Joachim Yhombi-Opango: Exile

 In December 2001, Yhombi-Opango joined two other exiled politicians, Lissouba and Bernard Kolélas, in rejecting the electoral process begun under Sassou-Nguesso, saying that it was not transparent.
 Along with Lissouba and Kolélas, he called for a passive boycott of the January 2002 constitutional referendum.

 Yhombi-Opango was sentenced in absentia to 20 years of hard labor for embezzlement in late December 2001.
-Also convicted in this trial were Lissouba (who received a 30-year sentence) and three other former members of the government (former Prime Minister Claude Antoine Dacosta, former Minister of Finance Nguila Mougounga Nkombo, and former Minister of Oil Benoit Koukebene).
+Also convicted in this trial were Lissouba (who received a 30-year sentence) and three other former members of the government (former prime minister Claude Antoine Dacosta, former Minister of Finance Nguila Mougounga Nkombo, and former Minister of Oil Benoit Koukebene).
 The charge of embezzlement was based on an accusation that Lissouba, Yhombi-Opango, and the others made a corrupt deal with Occidental Petroleum to sell oil to the company for 150 million US dollars in 1993; the sum was said to amount to less than a fourth of the oil's actual value.
 The money from this deal was allegedly never placed in the Treasury; instead, part of the money was said to have been placed in a private bank account in Belgium, while the remainder was said to have been used for electoral campaigning.
-Claudine Munari, who had been Director of the Cabinet, said in defense of the accused that there was no alternative to the deal and that the money was actually used to pay wage arrears and organize the 1993 parliamentary election.
+Claudine Munari, who had been Director of the Cabinet, said in defense of the accused that there was no alternative to the deal and that the money was used to pay wage arrears and organize the 1993 parliamentary election.
 The accused were also charged with misappropriating public funds, but this charge did not result in a conviction.

 A dispute in the RDD leadership emerged in 2005.
 Yhombi-Opango, still in exile, asked the party leadership in Congo-Brazzaville to approach the governing PCT, but Saturnin Okabé, who led the party in Yhombi-Opango's absence, refused to do so.
 Yhombi-Opango reacted angrily to this refusal.

 Return

 An amnesty for Yhombi-Opango was approved by the Congolese Council of Ministers on 18 May 2007.
 He returned to Congo-Brazzaville on 10 August 2007, and a thousand of his supporters were present to welcome him.
-At a meeting of the RDD Steering Committee on 8 September 2007, Yhombi-Opango reassumed the leadership of the party from Interim President Saturnin Okabé and Secretary-General Martial Mathieu Kani.
+At a meeting of the RDD Steering Committee on 8 September 2007, Yhombi-Opango reassumed the leadership of the party from interim president Saturnin Okabé and Secretary-General Martial Mathieu Kani.
 On this occasion, Yhombi-Opango announced his intention to reorganize the party and improve its position on the national political scene.

-Yhombi-Opango and his wife divided their time between Congo and France from 2007 until his death in 2020.
+Yhombi-Opango and his wife divided their time between Congo and France from 2007 until he died in 2020.